john-cd/rust_howto/bk/src/code_structure/code_organization.md

 ## Code Organization for Binary Crates {#binary-crate-organization}

-Similarily, a simple binary crate may consist of a crate root (e.g. `main.rs`) and several modules in separate files and/or folders.
+Similarly, a simple binary crate may consist of a crate root (e.g. `main.rs`) and several modules in separate files and/or folders.

 ```txt
 - src